Dr Cristian Nitoiu

 EU-Russia relations and the rise of geopolitics

-A third project examines the EU’s relations with Russia following the Ukraine crisis, and highlights the role of concepts such as humiliation, redemption or trauma in explaining the standoff between the West and Moscow, that has been sometimes called as the ‘New Cold War’.
+A third project examines the EU’s relations with Russia following the Ukraine crisis, and highlights the role of concepts such as humiliation, redemption or trauma in explaining the standoff between the West and Moscow, that has sometimes been called as the ‘New Cold War’.
 These aspects are considered in the context of the perceived growing importance of geopolitics, which the scholarship has recently emphasised.

 Engaging with policymakers